Attending BYU during spring-summer has great advantages!

-In addition, new freshmen starting summer term can get priority housing selection for summer and fall, as well as priority registration for fall.
+In addition, new freshmen starting summer term can get priority registration for fall.

 Term classes are condensed to eight weeks.
 Spring term classes run from the end of April to mid-June.
 Summer term classes run from mid-June to mid-August.
 (See the Academic Calendar for exact dates.)
 Full-time enrollment is different for spring and summer terms than fall and winter semesters.
 You are considered a full-time student if you enroll in 6 or more credits (4.5 for graduates students) during spring or summer terms, but you cannot enroll for more than the maximum allowable credits.

 Visiting students may take classes during spring and summer terms.
 You must apply to the university as a visiting student to take classes.
-Please see BYU Visiting Students for more information.
+See BYU Visiting Students for more information.

 Semester-length classes are classes that span both spring and summer terms (classes start the first day of spring term and end the last day of summer term.)